 NFB STEM2U is coming to a city near you during the 2014-2015 school year!
 NFB STEM2U will provide great learning opportunities to elementary and high school aged blind students, parents of blind children, and teachers working with blind students.
 Learn more about the NFB STEM2U programs to be held in Baltimore, Boston, and Columbus in the coming year, by visiting http://www.blindscience.org/nfb-stem2u.
 The application deadline for high school-aged students interested in participating is June 15.
 Elementary-aged students and educators who are interested in applying have until July 31 to submit an application.

-Principal Investigator: Mark A. Riccobono, executive director of the NFB Jernigan Institute
+Principal Investigator: Mark A. Riccobono, President, National Federation of the Blind

 Co-Principal Investigator: Christine Reich, director of research and evaluation at the Museum of Science, Boston